 Did you leave your imagination in the foyer?

-Respectable patrons of quality journalism know that there is a considerable cost involved in the upkeep of standards, particularly concerning management.
-The management of information and the sharing of knowledge should never be left to untrained amateurs.
-Highly trained amateurs are another matter entirely.
+Respectable patrons of quality journalism know that there is a considerable cost involved in the upkeep of standards, particularly concerning management and leadership, and the protection of privacy.

-Have you ever been in an Adagia room elsewhere?
+Have you ever been in an Adagia Room elsewhere?

 Like Mozart, Erasmus has been portrayed in various artistic ways.